 North Rim is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, North Rim is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in North Rim who work in community and social services (17.45%), office and administrative support (14.89%), and maintenance occupations (14.04%).

-Telecommuters are a relatively large percentage of the workforce: 24.68% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.68% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that North Rim is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Overall, North Rim’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+North Rim’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in North Rim in 2022 was $22,349, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
 This equates to an annual income of $89,396 for a family of four.
 North Rim also has one of the higher rates of people living in poverty in the nation, with 56.08% of its population below the federal poverty line.